CSE 701: Final Project

 Presentation ^

 • The project must be submitted via GitHub.
-You do not have to make your repository public, you can also make it private and provide me with access, but ideally this will be a public repository that will contain code that other people might want to download and use.
+You do not have to make your repository public, you can also make it private and provide me with access, but ideally this will be a public repository that will contain code that other people might want to download and use (plus, it will look good on your CV).

 • Your code must include clear and detailed Doxygen comments for all functions and classes, including member functions and variables.
-Additional comments should be added as needed within the code itself to clarify the purpose of some local variables or non-trivial lines of code.
+Additional comments should be added within the code itself as needed, to clarify the purpose of some local variables or non-trivial lines of code if it's not obvious.

 • Your project submission must include clear and detailed Markdown documentation in a file named README.md in the GitHub repository.
 The documentation should explain what your code does and how it works, including any relevant equations, algorithms, and concepts.
 The documentation must include several examples of possible inputs of interest and the outputs they generate.
 Only Markdown documentation will be accepted; LaTeX, Word, or other formats are not allowed.